paulsuh/pytest-scenario-files/docs/source/real_world_example.rst

 We want to test successful and unsuccessful cases of each API call, and for a variety of reasons.
 There are many URLs to keep track of and parameterize into a prethora of scenarios.
-Trying to do this using standard pytest parameterization is would be a lot of work.
+Trying to do this using standard pytest parameterization would be a lot of work.

 The Example Code
 ----------------